haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Problem 2: No clear boundary between private/unstable and public/stable interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The long discussion thread in `CLC Issue #015`__ really demonstrates this purposefully.
+The long discussion thread in `CLC Issue #015`__ demonstrates this exceedingly well.

-On a simpler level, the lack of a firm boundary confuses users, who don't know which parts of ``base`` they ought to use, and GHC developers, who don't know what parts of the code they are free to change.
+On a simpler level, the lack of a firm boundary confuses users, who don't know which parts of ``base`` they ought to use, and GHC developers, who don't know what parts they are free to change.

-On a more complex level, I think everyone in the thread was surprised on how hard it was to even discuss these issues.
+On a more meta level, I think everyone in the thread was surprised on how hard it was to even discuss these issues.
-Not only is there not a firm boundary, but there wasn't even a collectively-shared mental model on how to discuss the issue or its solutions!
+Not only is there no firm boundary, but there wasn't even a collectively-shared mental model on what exactly the issue is, and how to discuss it or its solutions!
+This is a "tower of Babel" moment where the inability to communicate makes it hard to work together.

 Solution criteria
 ^^^^^^^^^^^^^^^^^